shulu0523/diary/DesignAndThought/design.md

   - Class level
   - Function level

-## How to understand proble and division Complexity
+## How to understand problem and division Complexity
 - Find Real world objects and their relationships
 - Form consistent abstractions
 - Map the relationships and objects to the system